elliotBraem/near-sign-verify/README.md

 import * as near from "fastintear";
 import { sign, verify } from 'near-sign-verify';

-const authToken = await sign({
+const authToken = await sign("login attempt", { // whatever message, can be validated on backend
   signer: near, // has a signMessage function
   recipient: 'app.near',
-  message: "login attempt" // whatever message, can be validated on backend });
+});

 // --- Send request with the token ---